 Although we’ve given brief answers online, this information is not a substitute for legal advice.
 These are broad answers to general questions, and they may not apply specifically to your current situation.
 This information is merely a guide you can use when conducting research.
 To see how you should move forward legally, you need to make an appointment with a member of our staff.
 Michael Redenburg wants to successfully handle your case so that you get everything you deserve.
 If you have been involved in an accident with a Manhattan Taxi, contact us today to see your next steps.

 If you have been injured in an Manhattan taxi accident caused by someone else’s negligence, we can help you pursue full and fair compensation for your losses.
-Call Michael J. Redenburg, Esq.
+Contact Michael J. Redenburg, Esq.
 P.C. to schedule a consultation with an experienced Manhattan personal injury lawyer.